-- a person owning stock in excess of the ownership limit as determined in accordance with our Charter or owning (directly or indirectly) more than a specified percentage of our common stock as determined in accordance with our Charter (that person's "percentage limitation"); - shares of our common stock and preferred stock being owned by fewer than 100 persons (determined without reference to any rules of attribution); - our becoming "closely held" under Section 856(h) of the Internal Revenue Code (determined without regard to Internal Revenue Code Section 856(h)(2) and by deleting the words "the last half of" in the first sentence of Internal Revenue Code Section 542(a)(2) in applying Internal Revenue Code Section 856(h)); or - our disgualification as a REIT.
+- · a person owning stock in excess of the ownership limit as determined in accordance with our Charter or owning (directly or indirectly) more than a specified percentage of our common stock as determined in accordance with our Charter (that person's "percentage limitation"); - shares of our common stock and preferred stock being owned by fewer than 100 persons (determined without reference to any rules of attribution); - · our becoming "closely held" under Section 856(h) of the Code (determined without regard to Code Section 856(h)(2) and by deleting the words "the last half of" in the first sentence of Code Section 542(a)(2) in applying Code Section 856(h)); or - · our disqualification as a REIT for U.S. federal income tax purposes.

-Outstanding excess shares will be held in trust.
+Outstanding excess stock will be held in trust.
 The trustee of the trust will be appointed by us and will be independent of us, any purported record or beneficial transferee and any beneficiary of such trust (the "beneficiary").
 The beneficiary will be one or more charitable organizations selected by the trustee.

-Our Charter further provides that excess shares are entitled to the same dividends as the shares of stock exchanged for excess shares (the "original shares").
-The trustee, as record holder of the excess shares, is entitled to receive all dividends and distributions in respect of the excess shares as may be authorized by the board of directors and declared by us and will hold the dividends or distributions in trust for the benefit of the beneficiary.
-The trustee is also entitled to cast all votes that holders of the excess shares are entitled to cast.
-Excess shares in the hands of the trustee will have the same voting rights as original shares.
-Upon our liquidation, dissolution or winding up, each excess share will be entitled to receive ratably with each other share of stock of the same class or series as the original shares, the assets distributed to the holders of the class or series of stock.
-The trustee will distribute to the purported transferee the amounts received upon our liquidation, dissolution or winding up, but only up to the amount paid by the purported transferee, or the market price for the original shares on the date of the purported transfere, if no consideration was paid by the transferee, and subject to additional limitations and offsets set forth in our Charter.
+Our Charter further provides that shares of excess stock are entitled to the same dividends as the shares of stock exchanged for excess stock (the "original shares").
+The trustee, as record holder of the excess stock, is entitled to receive all dividends and distributions in respect of the excess stock as may be authorized by the board of directors and declared by us and will hold the dividends or distributions in trust for the benefit of the beneficiary.
+The trustee is also entitled to cast all votes that holders of the excess stock are entitled to cast.
+Shares of excess stock in the hands of the trustee will have the same voting rights as original shares.
+Upon our liquidation, dissolution or winding up, each share of excess stock will be entitled to receive ratably with each other share of stock of the same class or series as the original shares, the assets distributed to the holders of the class or series of stock.
+The trustee will distribute to the purported transferee the amounts received upon our liquidation, dissolution or winding up, but only up to the amount paid by the purported transferee, or the market price for the original shares on the date of the purported transfer, if no consideration was paid by the transferee, and subject to additional limitations and offsets set forth in our Charter.

-If, after the purported transfer or other event resulting in an exchange of stock for excess shares, dividends or distributions are paid with respect to the original shares, then the dividends or distributions will be paid to the trustee for the benefit of the beneficiary.
-While excess shares are held in trust, excess shares may be transferred by the trustee only to a person whose ownership of the original shares will not result in a prohibited event.
-At the time of any permitted transfer, the excess shares will be automatically exchanged for the same number of shares of the same type and class as the original shares.
-Our Charter contains provisions that prohibit the purported transferee of the excess shares from receiving in return for the transfer an amount that reflects any appreciation in the original shares during the period that the excess shares were outstanding.
+If, after the purported transfer or other event resulting in an exchange of stock for shares of excess stock, dividends or distributions are paid with respect to the original shares, then the dividends or distributions will be paid to the trustee for the benefit of the beneficiary.
+While shares of excess stock are held in trust, excess stock may be transferred by the trustee only to a person whose ownership of the original shares will not result in a prohibited event.
+At the time of any permitted transfer, the shares of excess stock will be automatically exchanged for the same number of shares of the same type and class as the original shares.
+Our Charter contains provisions that prohibit the purported transferee of shares of excess stock from receiving in return for the transfer an amount that reflects any appreciation in the original shares during the period that the shares of excess stock were outstanding.
 Our Charter requires any amount received by a purported transferee, in excess of the amount permitted to be received, to be paid to the beneficiary.